anandadagit/APA-Express-Skeleton/README.md

 7. Use Git and GitHub for version control with a well-documented README

 ## Setup Instructions
-1. Clone the repository
+1. Clone the repository:
+   Use the git clone command followed by the repository URL.
+Then change into the project directory.

-2. Install dependencies: Run 'npm install' in your terminal
+2. Install dependencies:
+   Run 'npm install' in your terminal to install all necessary dependencies.

 3. Set up the database:
    - Ensure SQLite is installed on your system
    - To create a prebuilt database with sample data, run: 'npm run database:prebuild'
    - To clear the database, run: 'npm run database:clear'
    - Alternatively, the database will be automatically created with no data when you start the application for the first time

-4. Start the development server: Run 'npm run dev' in your terminal
+4. Start the development server:
+   Run 'npm run dev' in your terminal to start the server.

+5. Open your web browser and navigate to 'http://localhost:3000' to access the application

 ## Database Management
 The project includes scripts to manage the database:

-1. To create a prebuilt database with sample data, run: 'npm run database:prebuild'
+1. To create a prebuilt database with sample data:
+   Run 'npm run database:prebuild' in your terminal.
+This will create a SQLite database file with sample products, including both clothing and electronics items.

-2. To clear the database (delete the database file), run: 'npm run database:clear'
+2. To clear the database (delete the database file):
+   Run 'npm run database:clear' in your terminal.
+This will remove the existing database file, allowing you to start fresh.

 The sample data includes:
 - Two clothing items (T-Shirt and Jeans)
 - Two electronics items (Smartphone and Laptop)

 Each item has associated details in their respective category tables (Clothing or Electronics).

+## Running Tests
+To run the test suite:
+Run 'npm test' in your terminal.

 ## Database Schema